 To give you a rough idea of costs, AXA quote that 10% of their business insurance customers pay the following each year:

-• Public liability insurance from £59 a year
+- Public liability insurance from £48 a year

-• Employers’ liability insurance from £47 a year
+- Employers’ liability insurance from £54 a year

-• Professional indemnity insurance from £48 a year
+- Professional indemnity insurance from £74 a year

 How do I choose the right insurance policy for my business?

-Every business is different and your needs as a self-employed individual will differ to those of others’.
+Every business is different and your needs as a self-employed individual will differ from those of others’.
 The world of business insurance is quite complex because there are so many products available, making it tricky to work out which is right for you and your circumstances.
 Getting guidance about the best public liability insurance for self-employed individuals?
 Which insurer should you go with?

 It’s important to speak to an expert business insurance specialist who can assess your needs and analyse the market to find the best products for you and your business.
 We have vetted the services of LifeSearch*, an independent business protection specialist, which is highly rated by its customers (scoring 4.9 out of 5 on Trustpilot from over 21,000 reviews), who can help.
 All with no obligation on your part to take things further.